 Science and Technology

-As a member of Congress, I have supported federal funding for programs like the National Science Foundation (NSF), which has led to several innovations in engineering and technology.
-I will continue to support legislation that will increase funding for technological and scientific research, especially in the Memphis medical community.
+As a member of Congress, Congressman Cohen has supported federal funding for programs like the National Science Foundation (NSF), which has led to several innovations in engineering and technology.
+As the Trump administration and his cabinet work to make Americans doubt the value of science and question proven facts, it is more important than ever to support these programs.
+Congressman Cohen will continue to support legislation that will increase funding for technological and scientific research, especially in the Memphis medical community.

-As a long-time supporter of STEM education programs, I know that engineering and computer science are increasingly important subjects for all of our children to study.
-In Congress, I have cosponsored several bills that would improve funding and accessibility to STEM programs across the country, including legislation that created grants for encouraging underrepresented minority or low-income students to pursue STEM careers.
+As a long-time supporter of STEM education programs, he knows that engineering and computer science are increasingly important subjects for all children to study.
+In Congress, he has cosponsored several bills that would improve funding and accessibility to STEM programs across the country, including legislation that created grants for encouraging underrepresented minority or low-income students to pursue STEM careers.

-As a member of Congress, I will continue to encourage progress in science and technology for the American people.
+As a member of Congress, he will continue to encourage progress in science and technology for the American people.

 More on Science and Technology